ishkamiel/gameProject/README.md

 pugixml, gtest and gmock, but both Boost and libepoxy need to be installed on the build system.

-For ubuntu the prerequsites can be installed like so:
+For Ubuntu the prerequsites can be installed like so:

 ````shell
 apt-get install libboost-log-dev libboost-program-options-dev libboost-filesystem-dev libepoxy-dev